au-ts/serengeti/README.md

+# Serengeti

+Serengeti is a superset of the Cheshire SoC including additional peripherals and debugging features for research work at Trustworthy Systems.

+Current extension list over Cheshire:

+* Peripheral timer: APB timer
+* Debug core capable of hard resetting the SoC
+* External routing of I2C wires

 # Cheshire

 Cheshire is a minimal Linux-capable host platform built around the RISC-V [CVA6](https://github.com/openhwgroup/cva6) core.
 Its goal is to provide a *lightweight*, *configurable*, *autonomously booting* host to systems that need one, from minimal Linux-capable SoCs to manycore compute accelerators.